We are always within reach:

 If you are the parent of a teen who drives or soon will drive, model safe driving behavior by opting not to text and drive.
 Talk to your child about the dangers of distracted driving and the consequences for texting and driving, which can include tickets, fines, damage to the vehicle, and injuries.

-Work with an Experienced Appleton Car Accident Attorney
+Work with an Experienced Car Accident Attorney

 If you have been injured in a collision with a distracted driver, you have the right to file a personal injury claim to seek compensation for your related damages.
-To get started on your case with an experienced Appleton personal injury lawyer, contact our team at Hammett, Bellin & Oswald, LLC today to set up your initial consultation in our office.
+To get started on your case with an experienced personal injury lawyer, contact our team at Hammett, Bellin & Oswald, LLC today to set up your initial consultation in our office.